openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

 details of the cluster pool, such as the release image that is used for provisioning a cluster and the labels defined on the pool.
 The Search box can filter out the pools according to the given keyword.

-The cluster pools owned by `openshift-ci` are general-purpose pools maintained by DPTP and they can be used by anyone.
+The cluster pools owned by `openshift-ci` are general-purpose pools for OpenShift workloads maintained by DPTP and they can be used by any tests in the `openshift` org.
 Pools with different owners should be used only with knowledge and approval of their owner.
 This is not currently programmaticaly enforced but it will be soon.